Quantum Altermagnetic Instability in Disordered Metals: Model for a staggered anisotropic system

-The derivation of the effective $\bm{k}\cdot\bm{p}$ for the kinetic part of the \emph{bonding} states at the $\Gamma$ point, can be found in Appendix \ref{app:kpmodel}.
-The resulting effective Hamiltonian is of course invariant under the operation $\{C_{n}||C_{2}^{S}\}$.
-Although altermagnetism does not require the presence of spin-orbit coupling to lift the Kramers degeneracy, it will be convenient to incorporate into the discussion a Rashba spin-orbit term, that is invariant under the magnetic group $\text{C}_4\cdot\text{T}$, but not under $\{C_{n}||C_{2}^{S}\}$ (see the discussion at the end of Sec. \ref{sec:intro}).
+after a trivial redefinition of $U$.
+The derivation of the effective $\bm{k}\cdot\bm{p}$ model for the kinetic part of the \emph{bonding} states at the $\Gamma$ point, can be found in Appendix \ref{app:kpmodel}.
+The resulting effective Hamiltonian is of course invariant under the operation $\{C_{n}\Vert C_{2}^{S}\}$.
+Although altermagnetism does not require the presence of spin--orbit coupling to lift the Kramers degeneracy, it will be convenient to incorporate into the discussion a Rashba spin--orbit term, that is invariant under the magnetic group $\text{C}_4\cdot\text{T}$, but not under $\{C_{n}\Vert C_{2}^{S}\}$ (see the discussion at the end of Sec. \ref{sec:intro}).
+To complete the effective model we will analyze, we need to incorporate the spin--orbit (SOC) coupling.
+Although it can be done starting from the initial four-band model, it is enough to add it to the continuum two-band model in the form of the term in the Hamiltonian $H_{\text{SO}}=\sum_{\bm k}\alpha_R\, b^{+}_{\bm k}(\bm \sigma\times\bm k)\cdot\hat{z}\,b_{\bm k}$.
+So after adding a scalar disorder potential $V_{\bm k,\bm k'}$ in momentum space\cite{maiani25}, our model reads,